 Academic BulletinVisit the Academic Bulletin for information on all majors, minors, and other programs at Allegheny college.

 Students learning a foreign language are urged to spend a semester or preferably a year abroad.
 The College sponsors several distinct study-abroad programs that are open to all qualified Allegheny students and to which Allegheny financial aid may be applied; see the “Study Away” section of this Bulletin for details.
-The following study-away programs offer instruction in the languages and cultures taught in the Modern and Classical Languages department:
+The following study-away programs offer instruction in the languages and cultures taught in the World Languages & Cultures department:

 - Arabic: Al Akhawayn University in Ifrane, Morrocco; CIEE Middle East Studies Program in Amman, Jordan

-- Chinese: Allegheny-sponsored CIEE programs in Beijing, Nanjing, and Shanghai
+- Chinese: CIEE programs in Beijing, Nanjing, and Shanghai

-- French: Boston University, Paris Internship Program, France; L’Université Catholique de l’Ouest in Angers, France; Minnesota Studies program in Dakar, Senegal
+- French: Boston University, Paris Internship Program, France; CIEE Liberal Arts Program in Rennes, France; Minnesota Studies in International Development Program in Dakar, Senegal

 - German: University of Cologne, Germany

 - Spanish: CIEE Study Center at FLACSO in Buenos Aires, Argentina; Minnesota Studies in International Development Area Studies and Field Placement Program in Quito, Ecuador; ITESM Campus, Querétaro, Mexico; CCCS Program in Seville, Spain